LPSim/backend/README.md

    return False.
 5. Progress through the match by employing the `Match.step` function.
-   By default, the step function will continually execute until the match either ends or generates requests requiring responses, or the match ends.
+   By default, the step function will continually execute until the match either ends or generates requests requiring responses.

 In order to manage responses, the project includes a selection of simple agents within the `agents` module.
 These agents can generate